 - Water softener – you should check out the water softener regularly and replenish salt when necessary.

 - Guest bathrooms – don’t forget to flush toilets and run water in guest bathrooms and other spaces that are not used regularly.
 The idea behind this is to prevent any form of buildup.

 Annual Home Maintenance Checklist

-- Smoke and carbon dioxide detectors – even though we mentioned that you should check on your smoke and carbon dioxide detectors regularly, we didn’t mention how often the batteries should be replaced.
-Majority of people assumes that the batteries should be changed out when the device starts giving you the low battery beeping sound.
-However, you shouldn’t wait for the sound.
+- Smoke and carbon dioxide detectors – even though we mentioned that you should regularly check on your smoke and carbon dioxide detectors, we didn’t note how often the batteries should be replaced.
+Most people assume that the batteries should be changed out when the device starts giving you the low battery beeping sound.
+However, it would be best if you didn’t wait for the sound.
 Instead, replace the batteries every six months.

 - Deep clean your home – you should pick one day every six months and deep clean your entire house with your family.
-This includes cleaning and dusting absolutely every nook and cranny, even in the basement.
-In order to keep your house in top shape, you shouldn’t allow the dirt and dust to build up.
+This includes cleaning and dusting every nook and cranny, even in the basement.
+To keep your home in top shape, you shouldn’t allow dirt and dust to build up.
 If you’re not sure where to start, check out our house cleaning checklist.

-- Refrigerator coils – this is a trick refrigerator repairmen might teach you.
+- Refrigerator coils – this is a trick refrigerator repairer might teach you.
 Your fridge can use up to 15% of the total power in your home.
 When the coils get dirty, your fridge requires even more power.
-So, in order to make your fridge as efficient as possible vacuum your refrigerator coils at least twice a year.
+So, to make your fridge as efficient as possible, vacuum your refrigerator coils at least twice a year.
 This can help you save up to $100 a year.